taylor-woodcock/taylor-woodcock/README.md

   Welcome to my GitHub profile!
 </p>

 I'm a software engineer who loves to learn new things, and build cool stuff.
-I don't limit myself to a specific stack, and can quickly adapt to any technology presented to me.
-I'm a maker and enjoy experimenting with different tools and techniques to bring ideas to life.
+I'm flexible, and can quickly adapt to existing systems.
+I'm a maker in my free time, and enjoy experimenting with different tools and techniques to bring ideas to life.

 <details>

-  <summary>What do I do?</summary>
+  <summary>Details</summary>

   <br>